mmssr/mmssr.github.io/_posts/2021-05-31-Peeking Under The Hood At My EC2 Instance Logs.md

 May 31 10:00:14 nimbus sshd[1660]: Disconnected from invalid user virtualbox 157.92.13.155 port 46920 [preauth]
 ```

 The login attempts are constant!
 This is why proper authentication is so profoundly important.
 In reality, due to having previously installed ```fail2ban```, we have a daemon running to ban IPs showing malicious signs already.
+Fail2Ban runs by monitoring our logs, similar to how we might do so, and creating a ban list to alter our firewall table rules via certain criteria.
+If you think about how you might monitor these logs and alter your firewall rules, you would probably do so in a similar way.
+Eg, machine A repeatedly fails login attempts 4 times in 10 minues, machine A's IP is banned for x amount of time explicitely within the firewall rules (iptables).
 This means we aren't even seeing as many login attempts as we typically would.
 Let's take a look at our fail2ban logs.
 As we already saw navigating the filesystem earlier, we have ```/var/log/fail2ban.log``` to take a peek at:

 ```
 ubuntu@nimbus:~$ cat /var/log/fail2ban.log | grep "Ban"